 Artificial Intelligence (AI) has been an explosion of innovation.
 Nowhere is this more true than in healthcare.
-However, there is no one-size-fits-all approach to the development and implementation of these new technologies in the vastly heterogeneous healthcare systems around the world.
+However, there is no one-size-fits-all approach to the development and implementation of AI technologies in the vastly heterogeneous healthcare systems around the world.

 Describing both the challenges and opportunities of AI in healthcare, the expert podcast guests shared these insights: